 (221 kilometres/2.5 hours)

 Hit the dirt road south-east to Sandstone, keeping watch for local wildlife such as kangaroos and emus.
-The town takes its name from the many rust-stained natural rock formations that dot the surrounding landscape.
+The Meekatharra-Sandstone Road is a gravel road, so you might want to check the latest road reports before you head off.
+The historic town of Sandstone takes its name from the many rust-stained natural rock formations that dot the surrounding landscape.
 Be sure to stop at London Bridge – a rock formation that was once wide enough for a horse and sulky to cross.

 Accommodation options: Outback pub, bed and breakfast, caravan park, camping.